Key Takeaways

 Decide on coverage needs before buying

-Think about what could go wrong in your jewelry business, get advice from similar businesses, talk to agents and research the types of business insurance.
-This helps you understand your coverage needs and prevents you from buying excessive coverage.
+Think about what could go wrong in your jewelry business, get advice from similar businesses, and talk to agents about different coverage types.
+It helps you understand your specific needs and prevents buying more coverage than you need.

 2. 2